davidmalcolm/texi2rst/output/options-controlling-the-preprocessor.rst

   Issue all the mandatory diagnostics, and make all mandatory diagnostics into errors.
-This includes mandatory diagnostics that GCC issues without -pedantic but treats as warnings.
+This includes mandatory diagnostics that GCC issues without :samp:`-pedantic` but treats as warnings.

 .. option:: -M